 It is important to fully rinse and air dry your dry wear after each use.
 If you need to wash your gear with a cleaner, like ReviveX Synthetic Fabric Cleaner, hand wash only.
 Washing it in a washing machine may damage the waterproof membrane or coating and is NOT recommended.

-After your washed drysuit is completely dry be sure to treat the gaskets with 303 Protectant or McNett Seal Saver.
+After your washed drysuit is completely dry be sure to treat the gaskets with 303 Protectant.
 Occasionally lightly misting your dry wear with 303 protects the fabric from UV damage.